 - Submission – as per Animal Behavior, some cats, especially when younger, roll over to demonstrate submission.

-It’s also possible that your cat wants your attention.
+Your cat may want your attention.
 Cats have adapted and evolved over thousands of years to manipulate humans.
 If rolling over results in a treat or a scratch behind the ears, the cat will repeat the action.

-Cats also roll to mark territory.
-By bunting with the head, and rubbing with the body, the cat is applying its scent to your clothing and marking you as its own.
+By bunting with the head and rubbing with the body, the cat applies its scent to your clothing and marks you as its own.
 Rolling widens the area of claimed territory.

-You will notice this social roll mostly takes place when outdoors.
-Within the home, many cats have staked their claim to any territory that they desire.
-Outdoors, other neighborhood pets will try to usurp this terrain.
+You’ll notice this social roll mostly takes place when outdoors.
+Within the home, many cats have staked their claim to any territory they desire.
+Outdoors, other neighborhood pets will attempt to usurp this terrain.
 This means that your cat will retain constant vigilance for usurpers.

-Cats have sweat glands in the cheeks, lips, chin, and the top of the head, as well as the paw pads and anus.
-The more a cat rolls around, the wider it is spreading its scent.
-This is a message to other neighborhood cats.
-You, and the locations that you frequent, have been claimed.
+Cats have sweat glands in the cheeks, lips, chin, paw pads, anus, and the top of the head.
+The more a cat rolls around, the wider it spreads its scent, which is a message to other neighborhood cats.
+You, and the locations you frequent, have been claimed by your cat.

-Rolling can also be considered a request for attention.
-If a cat rolls over when you return home from work, it is asking for acknowledgment.
-If it rolls with regularity on other occasions, it is likely making a plea for attention or interaction.
+If a cat rolls over when you return home from work, it’s asking for acknowledgment.
+If it rolls with regularity on other occasions, it’s likely making a plea for attention or interaction.

-Make a mental note of when your cat rolls over in front of you.
-Is it first thing in the morning when your cat likes to play?
-Or around a scheduled mealtime?
+Note when your cat rolls over in front of you.
+Is it when your cat likes to play or around a scheduled mealtime first thing in the morning?
 These are reminders of your duties.
 If you respond, it creates a pattern of positive reinforcement.

 If your cat is asking to play, it has unfulfilled hunting instincts.
-Stalking stringed toys, or even a laser pointer, will satisfy these urges.
-Failure to do so can leave cats feeling frustrated and even aggressive.
+Stalking toys, or even a laser pointer, will satisfy these urges, and failure to do so can leave cats feeling frustrated and aggressive.

-Most of the time, a cat rolling over on the sight of a human denotes affection.
-Alas, there are exceptions to every rule.
-Some cats flip onto their back to adopt a defensive posture.
-This is usually in unfamiliar cats that see you approach.
+Most of the time, a cat rolling over at the sight of a human denotes affection.
+Alas, there are exceptions to every rule, as some cats flip onto their back to adopt a defensive posture.

 Cats showing their belly to humans could be a test.
-Failing this test can have dire consequences, especially among street cats.
-It’s likely that the animal already feared you on sight.
-Touching its belly confirmed it was right to do so.
+Failing it can have consequences, especially among street cats.
+It’s likely that the cat already feared you on sight.
+Touching its belly confirmed it was right to feel this way.

 Cats lying on their back as a defensive posture may seem counterproductive.
 After all, we have been at pains to point out how delicate this part of feline anatomy is.
 This position provides easy access to all 18 unsheathed claws, though.